wiatrak2/algol16_compiler/README.md

 ![enter image description here](http://i.imgur.com/ivG1kIR.png)

-The compiler may be developing in the future.
+The compiler may be developed in the future.

 Wojciech Pratkowiecki
 II UWr